elpargo/whisper-windows-gui/README.md

 - Less accurate for non-English languages
 - No easy way to save transcriptions

-Whisper CLI addresses these issues by:
+Whisper GUI addresses these issues by:
 - Supporting multiple languages
 - Working offline
 - Providing higher accuracy